biaProjects/java-course-udemy/README.md

       Functions to square root, power and module.
     - a4 - Logic operators & Conditional structure
       Logic Operators including and, or, not and conditional structure (if/else)
     - a5 - Exercises
       Practicing the topics learned.
     - a6 - Optional-structures
       Other options to conditional structure including switch case and ternary operator.

     - b - Looping-Constructs Iteration-Statements
       Looping structures including While, For and do-while

     - c1 - Variable names
       Convetional names.
     - c2 - Bitwise operators
       Logic operators to work bit to bit
+    - c3 - String methods
+      Some interesting methods to use with String.
+    - c4 - Functions
+      Function sintax.

+    - d - Exercise
+      An extra exercise to practice.

+- `2 - Object-Oriented Programming - Part1`
+  _In progress._
+  This file contains the introduction to Object-Oriented Programming (OOP).
+  It is divided in 2 projects used as examples (a), exercises (b) and explanation/exercises about static members (c).

-- `1° OOP - triangle`
+  - `a - Introduction to OOP`
-  First contact with Object-Oriented Programming concepts in Java.
-  A simple program that calculates the area of two triangles based on their sides, using classes and instances.
+    A project that calculates the area of 2 triangles, and tell which area is bigger.
+    It is divided in 3 parts...
+      1. Without the use of OOP.
+      2. Including OOP
+      3. Including Cohesion

+    This project represents the first contact with the POO concepts in Java!

 - `2° OOP - stock`
   Project with five versions, each one adding new concepts: